mediamonks/image-effect-renderer/README.md

 ## Multiple buffers

-Creating multiple ping-pong buffers, each functioning with its shader is possible and functions analogously to adding extra buffer tabs in Shadertoy.
+It is possible to create multiple ping-pong buffers, each functioning with its shader, which functions analogously to adding extra buffer tabs in Shadertoy.

 ```
 renderer.createBuffer(0, shader);